Management Development and Compensation Charter

 4.2 Delegated Authority.
 The MDC Committee may perform such other functions and exercise such other powers as may be delegated to it from time to time by the Board of Directors.

 4.3 Subcommittees.
-The MDC Committee may delegate its authority to subcommittees (which may consist of one or more members of the MDC Committee) when it deems appropriate and in the best interest of the Corporations.
+The MDC Committee may delegate its authority to subcommittees (which may consist of one or more members of the MDC Committee) when it deems appropriate and in the best interest of the Corporation.

 4.4 Reports to Board of Directors.
 The MDC Committee shall report all action by the MDC Committee to the Board of Directors at its meeting next succeeding such action, which (except as specifically reserved to the MDC Committee by statute or the Charter) shall be subject to revision and alteration by the Board of Directors.